The darkest hour is just before the dawn.

 - dark side – the parts of a person, a group, an activity, etc. that are unpleasant, evil, or harmful: He plays a police chief who gets results despite his dark side and personal faults.

 Choose the right word to complete the sentences.
-The answer key is at the bottom of the page.
+The answer key is below the image.

 - We hope and believe that the darkest day/minute/hour is now passing.